Awsomenesss/Restaurant-booking/README.md

 - ![user_not_logged_in](documentation_assets/navbar_not_logged_in.PNG)
 - If the user is logged in the navigation bar will look like this:
 - ![user_logged_in](documentation_assets/navbar_logged_in.PNG)
-- The footer is placed at the bottom of each page with social media icons.
-When hovering over them it creates a zoom effect giving the user more of an experience.
+- The footer is placed at the bottom of each page with copyright 2023.
+When hovering over them it creates a brighter effect giving the user more of an experience.
 These icons will open the links in a new tab.